etetteh/Medical-SSL/README.md

 ## Abstract
 Visual representation learning in deep learning has been performed previously using visual data with annotations or metadata, in a fashion known as supervised learning.
 Although, supervised learning in vision has resulted in breakthrough performeances it comes at a very expensive cost - the amount of money and time needed to annotate datasets.
-Also, using annotations likely results in the introduction of inductive biases during pre-training.
+Also, using annotations likely results in the introduction of biases during pre-training.
 This forces the algorithm to learn feature representations that are prone to spurious correlation.

 One way to mitigate this pnenomenon is self-supervised learning, a paradigm that enables algorithms to learn intrinsic representations within the data using signals from the data itself, and enabling representation learning from huge magnitudes of data without annotations or metadata.